Natalie Di Luccio: Career

 Di Luccio's link with Bollywood started when she received a message over Myspace to record a small part in Sonu Nigam's devotional album, Maha Ganesha, in 2009.
 She later went on to record a Michael Jackson tribute song with Sonu Nigam.

 Di Luccio shot to fame when she recorded and released on YouTube her version of a popular Bollywood song, "Tu Jaane Na".
 This music video reached over 1 million views overnight.
-After her YouTube success she was asked to be a part of many reality shows including Indian reality TV show Bigg Boss, but rejected these offers to focus on her music.
+After her YouTube success she was asked to be a part of many reality shows including the Indian reality TV show Bigg Boss, but rejected these offers to focus on her music.

 She performed with Amit Trivedi and Shriram Iyer the song "Bari Bari" produced by Amit Trivedi, on Coke Studio, Season 2 broadcast on MTV India and DD National (National Channel of India).

 In 2013, Di Luccio worked with Italian music producer Mauro Malavasi (Andrea Bocelli, Luciano Pavarotti).
 She spent time in Bologna connecting with her roots and recording new material with Malavasi.

 In 2013, Di Luccio sang a Gujarati song called "Prarthana".
 This was the first time a western classical piece had been sung in this language.

 Di Luccio caught the attention of Grammy and Oscar winning composer A. R. Rahman and continues to join him on several occasions for live concerts across India.
 She made her Tamil music debut with "Aila Aila" composed by Rahman for the film I directed by Shankar.
 She performed the song live at the televised audio launch in Chennai on 15 September 2014.
 The launch was witnessed by honorary guests Arnold Schwarzenegger and Rajnikanth.

 In May 2015 Di Luccio was a TEDxGateway speaker in Mumbai at NCPA Theatre.
 She spoke about the importance of getting out of one's comfort zone and about how music brought her to India.

 Di Luccio has sung an Arabic piece for the soundtrack of the film "Muhammad: The Messenger of God" directed by Majid Majidi and composed by A.R.Rahman.

 Personal life

 Di Luccio was in a relationship with Indian film and television actor Eijaz Khan from 2011 to 2015.
 They met on a plane during one of her initial visits to Mumbai.
 She said that Khan was the inspiration for her first Hindi song.

 In 2018, Natalie married MTV Roadies creator Raghu Ram.
-On 6 January 2020, they were blessed with a baby boy named Rhythm.
+On 6 January 2020, they had a baby boy named Rhythm.